 Short answer, it all depends on the kind of surfaces that you have and the condition of your walls and cabinets.

-Most old RV’s have either a mix of particleboard (fake wood) and real wood, wallpaper and some have peel-and-stick surfaces.
+Most old RV’s have either a mix of particleboard (fake wood), and real wood, wallpaper and some have peel-and-stick surfaces.

 For all the real wood parts in our RV since we didn’t want to have to sand like crazy, so we used liquid sand.

-As the name hints, it’s a liquid that helps remove all the “gloss” out of your surfaces, we used about 2 layers of that and then we lightly sanded all the parts that were going to be exposed to a lot of wear just to be safe.
+As the name hints, it’s a liquid that helps remove all the “gloss” out of your surfaces, we used about two layers of that and then we lightly sanded all the parts that were going to be exposed to a lot of wear just to be safe.